SaschaGZ/Stuyrim-Homework-1-9-2024/README.md

 + HP: 75
 + Attack: 7
 + Passive Special: Every other enemy turn hits for one
 + Special: Roar instills fear.
 Enemies with fear suffer 25% more damage.

+## Notes
++ HP scales both with the number of players and the number of enemies.
++ The player is told of the enemy's intent.
++ Enemies hit harder as the fight continues.